xsthunder/jupyter_dev_template/README.md

 ## start

-1. install [xsthunder/xs_lib: personal python lib](https://github.com/xsthunder/xs_lib), tqdm, ipywidgets, fire
+1. create a new env and run `yes | pip install -r install_requires.txt`
+1. `yes | pip install ipywidgets`

-2. clone this
+1. clone this

 ## rename to start